lumenitca/Palmr/apps/docs/src/content/docs/main/upload.md

 ## Notes and Recommendations

 - For a better user experience, we recommend using optimized files for upload.
-- For security reasons, file uploads are limited to certain formats and sizes, which can be configured in the backend.
 - Upload errors or issues are logged and can be reviewed through the admin panel.
-- Admins can manage file access permissions through the user management panel.
+- Admins can manage file access permissions.